Most Active Stories

 COLBERT: I couldn't have been happier, by the way, to not get on the ballot.
 I could not have been happier to not actually be able to get on the ballot.
-Because I actually tried four years ago - in 2008, and I told myself I wouldn't do that again because I'd already picked that chicken.
-But then we were figuring out what to do with the money, trying to figure out what to do with the money, and suddenly a poll came and Public Policy Polling did a poll that in one poll I think I was polling, I guess it was like Obama, Romney and me and I polled 13 percent nationally.
+Because I actually tried four years ago, in 2008, and I told myself I wouldn't do that again because I'd already picked that chicken.
+But then we were figuring out what to do with the money, trying to figure out what to do with the money, and suddenly a poll came and Public Policy Polling did a poll that - in one poll I think I was polling, I guess it was like Obama, Romney and me and I polled 13 percent nationally.
 And then another poll came and I was beating Jon Huntsman and a couple of other people.
 And then I thought, well, I - in South Carolina, I said, well, I have to do it now.
 And so we immediately knew what to do with the money.
 But then I was thrilled to not actually get on the ballot.
 So the game would be a little bit different and I wouldn't be actually asking people to vote for me.
 And the nice thing was that Herman Cain was absolutely happy to play along.
-You know, he, when I told him, I called him and I said this is what I wanted to do, and he goes that sounds fantastic.
+You know, he, when I told him, I called him and I said this is what I want to do, and he goes, that sounds fantastic.
 Let's do it.

 GROSS: Well, I think he loves the spotlight.

-COLBERT: We had our little rally, we had a little rally in South Carolina.
+COLBERT: We had our little rally, we had a rally in South Carolina.
 And after it is over, I said let me guess, you had a good time.

 COLBERT: He said, I had a fantastic time, Stephen.

 GROSS: So I always have to ask myself when you do that, when you're either on the ballot or have a surrogate on the ballot, like is that going too far?
-Is that actually injecting it into the voting booth in a way that actually might change the results of an election?
+Is that actually injecting it into the voting booth in a way that might actually change the results of an election?

 GROSS: Because you wouldn't get enough votes to make a difference?